-NOTE: We’ve updated this blog to help you pick the best towing options in 2019, looking at some of the newer and cooler models coming out on the market.
+NOTE: We’ve updated this blog to help you pick the best towing options, looking at some of the newer and cooler models coming out on the market.
 Make sure to read below for lots of information that is still relevant to your search.

 Looking to buy your very own pick up, or upgrade to a tougher model?
-Here’s what you should be looking at in 2019 when it comes to towing trailers and fifth wheels:
+Here’s what you should be looking at when it comes to towing trailers and fifth wheels:

 Ford Super Duty F350